 The Building Standards Act stipulates minimum standards relating to design and construction methods for building

 sites, equipment, structures, and purposes.
-Consequently, the building and construction of houses and buildings in

 Japan must comply with this Act.
 The Act specifies two technical design standards, or “specification standards” and